 In 1998 Nokia discovered Neil within the first six months of his first professional role in the customer services department of Experian QAS UK and rapidly whisked him off to lead a software and hardware development team at their NRC offices in Helsinki.
 Exposed to two vastly differing business environments, Neil absorbed everything around him and quickly realised that he had what it took to create something of his own.
 He had the desire and the drive to build something better.

-Over the next decade, Neil worked consistently on many new start-ups, across multiple industry sectors.
+Over the next two decades, Neil worked consistently on many new start-ups, across multiple industry sectors.
 Focusing on process and people, rather than product type, he has sold everything from chocolate to integrated circuit boards, from internet hosting to mentoring and other service sector work.
 His business acumen is broad; from an ability to grasp technical details of sophisticated software solutions to bringing a product to market.
-Most importantly, Neil’s ability to turn a profit has proven to be successful in all he has turned his mind to.
+Most importantly, Neil’s ability to turn a profit has proven to be successful in all he has turned his mind too.

 In recent years, Neil’s success has afforded him the opportunity to invest in his inherent desire to have an impact on the world around him.
 His work has evolved towards community leadership and the creation and sustainable growth of profitable organisations designed to effect positive change, both within the disabled community and society as a whole.